 According to CrossFit Football trainer Raphael Ruiz, the No. 1 goal of a good football strength-and-conditioning program is to increase speed.
 The No. 2 goal is getting athletes to replicate that.

 “Replicate speed, replicate speed, replicate speed,” says Ruiz.

-“It’s a very, very difficult pill for us to swallow as gym rats because, oftentimes, how many of us have ever been going through a workout or WOD where you know, ‘This… Continue Reading
+“It’s a very, very difficult pill for us to swallow as gym rats because, oftentimes, how many of us have ever been going through a workout or WOD where you… Continue Reading